QuackHack-McBlindy/DuckDuckFind/README.md

 ![DuckDuckFind Logo](https://raw.githubusercontent.com/QuackHack-McBlindy/DuckDuckFind/main/duckduckfind.png)

-Welcome to **DuckDuckFind**, a cutting-edge tool that enhances the way you search for information across the web and your local files.
-DuckDuckFind utilizes the DuckDuckGo search engine, intelligent language detection, and advanced web scraping techniques to extract and verify data.
-Qwack?! -—DuckDuckFind also leverage AI to process and refine the information it gathers, ensuring you get accurate and relevant results every time.
+Welcome to **DuckDuckFind**— a cutting-edge tool that revolutionizes how you search for information across the web and your local files.
+DuckDuckFind harnesses the power of the DuckDuckGo search engine, intelligent language detection, and advanced web scraping techniques to extract and verify data.
+Qwack?! —DuckDuckFind also leverages AI to process and refine the information it gathers, ensuring you receive accurate and relevant results every time.

-DuckDuckFind is designed to handle a variety of queries, from retrieving stock prices and searching through local documents to pulling relevant information from web pages.
-Whether you're looking up the next game of your favorite sports team or checking the opening hours of a local store, DuckDuckFind works to gather and refine this information, providing you with clear and concise answers.
+Originally designed for use with voice assistants, DuckDuckFind can be utilized in various other ways.
+It’s built to handle a wide range of queries, from retrieving stock prices and searching through local documents to pulling relevant information from web pages.
+Whether you’re checking the next game of your favorite sports team or looking up the opening hours of a local store, DuckDuckFind works to gather and refine this information, providing you with clear and concise answers.
 It’s a versatile tool that brings advanced search capabilities to your fingertips.

 ## **Table of Contents**